xackery/githubeq/README.md

-# githubeq
-Syncs github with EQ's #issue system
+# GithubEQ - Turn Everquest in game #issue command into a Github Issues tracking system!

 Requirements
 ---